 Welcome to the current incarnation of my old site Wykles and Kin of Virginia and West Virginia.
 Although that old site has not been updated since 2005, there’s still a great amount of information there.
 I decided to leave the old site “as is” and concentrate my new postings here at WordPress.
 I look forward to meeting new cousins through this blog.

 About Me: I am Debora Wykle Kerr, a resident of Virginia, the North American point where almost all my ancestral lines originate.
-I am currently President of the Genealogical Research Institute of Virginia (GRIVA), a non-profit organization whose mission is to promote, foster, and encourage serious and accurate genealogical and historical research by all means possible, including instruction, seminars, workshops and field trips.
-I belong to several lineage societies, including the Order of Descendants of Ancient Planters, Continental Society Daughters of Indian Wars, and United States Daughters of 1812.
+I am a past President of the Genealogical Research Institute of Virginia (GRIVA), a non-profit organization whose mission is to promote, foster, and encourage serious and accurate genealogical and historical research by all means possible, including instruction, seminars, workshops and field trips.
+I belong to several lineage societies, including the Order of Descendants of Ancient Planters, The Continental Society Daughters of Indian Wars, National Society Southern Dames of America and the United Daughters of the Confederacy.

 My Surnames: ARNOLD, ATHA, BELCHER, BECKETT, CANTLEY, CLARK, CLAY, DANIEL, HARPER, LAFFERTY, PIETKOSKI, SCOTT, STEWART, WIKLE, WISEMAN . . . just to list a few.